dominikabrosch-dotcom/Bulk-Transcriptomics-Analysis-of-Colorectal-Cancer-Progression-GSE20916-/README.md

 * Batch effects were not deeply modeled beyond exploratory PCA.
 * The analysis is based on public data and would require additional validation in independent cohorts.
 * Functional enrichment results are hypothesis-generating and should be interpreted biologically rather than as direct proof of pathway activity.

-## Future Improvements

-Possible extensions of this project include:

-* adding batch-effect assessment and correction if needed
-* performing separate enrichment analysis for upregulated and downregulated genes
-* validating selected genes in an independent GEO or TCGA dataset
-* adding survival analysis using external clinical datasets
-* comparing results with known colorectal cancer marker genes

 ---